Photsawat-hub/AI-Powered-Running-Score-Tracking/README.md

 ## 1) Project Overview
 **- Problem -**
-In Sports Day’s running events, participants record their own results and submit a captured image via Google Form so the judges can aggregate and analyze the results.
+In running events, participants record their own results and submit a captured image via Google Form so the judges can aggregate and analyze the results.
 However, there are about **700 participants**, and the competition runs **every day for one week**.
 New images keep coming in across all 7 days, creating a huge volume to review.
 Doing this purely by people may be overwhelming and can lead to mistakes.

 ![Tired](image/Tired.jpg "Tried")